QuarkXPress and InDesign handle the objects placed on master pages very differently:

 InDesign: use master pages for margins and all fixed elements

-When selecting the objects to place on your master pages, remember the following.
+When selecting the objects to place on your master pages, remember the following:

 All the elements placed on your master pages should then have their Allow Parent Item Overrides setting turned off, as shown in the image on the right, to ensure that these fixed elements are not multiplied on each page that comes from that master page (this is particularly important for the main grid which can often number hundreds of pages).

-Topic 174095, last updated on 21-Apr-2024
+Topic 174095, last updated on 21-Jun-2024